Oral and Maxillofacial Surgery Residency

 Eligibility & Requirements

 Dentists who meet the following criteria are eligible for admission to this program, upon submission of the information listed.
 The Program admits only one (1) resident each academic term.
-The following information should be submitted to the program Director for review and then forwarded to the Selection Committee (Admissions Committee):
+The following information should be submitted to ADEA PASS for evaluation by the Selection Committee:

 - Dental School transcript